- This event has passed.

 Vinterjazz is a national festival which takes place every February across the whole of Denmark.
-Now in its nineteenth year, it will feature hundreds of concerts in different venues from Aalborg, Aarhus, Odense and Esbjerb to Copenhagen, to light up the country’s jazz scene.
+Now celebrating its 21st anniversary, it will feature hundreds of concerts in different venues from Aalborg, Aarhus, Odense and Esbjerb to Copenhagen, to light up the country’s jazz scene.

 The aim is to spread the love of jazz throughout the country.
 Although famous international jazz musicians are invited to play, encouragement is also given to nationwide local groups to take part.